Lady Warriors stay unbeaten in 2nd round

-UNIVERSITY of the East held steadier down the stretch to beat De La Salle, 82-79, to bolster its semifinals bonus bid in the UAAP Season 80 women’s basketball tournament on Sunday at the Araneta Coliseum.
+UNIVERSITY of the East held steadier down the stretch to beat De La Salle, 82-79, to bolster its semifinals bonus bid in the UAAP Season 80 women’s basketball tournament on Saturday at the Smart Araneta Coliseum.

 Love Sto.
 Domingo hit three key free throws in the dwindling seconds to help the Lady Warriors stay perfect in five second round matches.